microbialds/NanoVI/README.md

 # **NanoVI**

-Calculate relative abundances for Oxford Nanopore Technologies single-end 16S reads via variational inference algorithm
+Pipeline for estimating relative abundances of Oxford Nanopore 16S reads using a variational inference approach.
+The workflow is written in Nextflow and relies on
+Python helper scripts found in the `bin/` directory.

 This pipeline provides four main subcommands: